How to Automate Employee Onboarding for Small Business (Step-by-Step)

 Pre-schedule a three-part email sequence:

-- Offer accepted (day 0): Congratulations, here’s what happens next, link to document portal
+- On offer acceptance: Congratulations, here’s what happens next, link to document portal

-- One week before: First-day logistics, dress code (if applicable), parking/transport, who to ask for
+- Mid pre-boarding: First-day logistics, dress code (if applicable), parking/transport, who to ask for

-- One day before: Final checklist, agenda for day one, emergency contact info
+- Day before start: Final checklist, agenda for day one, emergency contact info

 Essential Onboarding Workflows to Automate

 Day one arrives.
 Your new hire is excited, nervous, and ready to contribute.
-What happens in the next five days determines whether they feel like a valued team member or an afterthought.
+What happens in their first working week determines whether they feel like a valued team member or an afterthought.
 These three automated workflows make the difference.

 IT provisioning and system access